I just read with keen interest a report on how the aviation ministry plans to allow the more liberal use of drones.

 Now, that is exciting.
-While I have decided to look online for these flying things that weight below 250gms (now that’s because that weight class is considered to be a toy drone and I am permitted to play with toys you see!) and probably invest in one very soon.
+I have decided to look online for these flying things that weight below 250gms (now that’s because that weight class is considered to be a toy drone and I am permitted to play with toys you see!) and have checked out those from DJI.
+I will probably invest in one very soon.

 I know you’re wondering why any 50-year-old in his senses would want to fly a drone, (that is below 250gms!) and in Pisoli that is designated as a fringe area of Pune city in Maharashtra.

 But, let’s not worry about these details at this juncture…